 - curated curriculum-building materials and professional travel opportunities.

-We also collaborate with the the UC Berkeley History-Social Science Project.
+We also collaborate with the the UC Berkeley History-Social Science Project (HSSP firstname.lastname@example.org).
 The UCBHSSP bridges the academy and K-12 communities to help teachers strengthen their instructional practice and provide equitable educational opportunities to all students, through a model of learning, practicing, and doing.
 Located in the UC Berkeley History Department, UCBHSSP is a member site of the California Subject Matter Projects.

 Nationally, we work closely with the African Studies Association Outreach Council.
+The Council's web site links to events, resources and news around the country.
 As time allows, we consult on curriculum, ideas and best practices for teaching about Africa.